 This section gives details of Geneva Writers who have had books published.
+To view our complete list of books by GWG authors past and present, for easy reference, please click here.

 The range of writing covered is broad, including fiction (novels, children’s stories), memoir, autobiography, collections of short stories, essays, poetry and non fiction.